 A Story of Alignment

-2018 marked the 20th anniversary of our company SOCIUS, a moment of waking up proudly surprised as an established player on the scene.
+2018 marked the 20th anniversary of our consultancy SOCIUS, a moment of looking up proudly surprised as an established player on the scene.
 The year also was to become the watershed of a long and cumbersome process of profound change in our team dynamics.

 In my eyes, the most crucial competence we acquired in this process as a team, is the ability to synchronize and create alignment in micro cycles of development.
 What constitutes this ability?
 And how – if at all – can it be trained and supported?
 Let’s revisit the Wave.